Marco-Vitale/Exam-WebApplication/README.md

 ## React Client Application Routes

 - Route `/`: Inside of the root route we can find the front office, with all the published pages.
-- Route `backoffice`:Iinside this page we have all the available pages with the possibility to add,edit or delete them.
+- Route `backoffice`: This is the route where we have all the available pages with the possibility to add,edit or delete them (The Backoffice).
-- Route `add`: Here we can find the form to add a new page
+- Route `add`: Here we can find the form to add a new page.
 - Route `edit/:pageid`: Here we can find the form to edit the page with the corresponding pageid passed as a parameter in the route.
-This form is pre filled with all the available informations
+This form is pre filled with all the available informations.
 - Route `pages/:pageid`: This is the route in which the page with the corresponding pageid passed as a parameter is shown.
 This route has only a visualization purpose, the user cannot perform any action inside of it.
 - Route `*`: This route has the purpose to catch any path that has not been defined, it shows a page with a button that permits the user to come back to the root page (front office).
-- Route `/login`: This route has the purpose to show the login form
+- Route `/login`: This route has the purpose to show the login form.

 ## API Server